What Makes Us Different

 We realize you have many choices when it comes to educating your children.
 Here's what you'll find at CCS that makes us different than all the rest.

-A familial bond that embraces the students of CCS by providing them with the opportunity for long-term relationships with teachers and staff.
+All CCS students enjoy a familial bond and long term relationships with teachers and staff..
 By having students of all ages interacting, learning and working together on the same campus, teachers and staff have the pleasure to walk alongside our students during all stages of growth and development.
 As students move from pre-adolescence to adolescence, our students are given the safety and continuity to flourish in an arena that is rarely seen in our fast-paced "get it done yesterday" world.

 We also encourage our students to be children first and then transition to adolescence with a group of caring, compassionate teachers and staff that want to see students explore all of their God-given talents, and then stretch those areas that foster resiliency, adaptability and tenaciousness.

 You might ask, "How would my student integrate into this environment?"
-Our Junior High School includes students who have grown up at CCS as well as students who have joined our family just for Junior High.
 Part of our culture consists of ensuring each new family feels welcome.
-Students are encouraged to greet, meet, and assimilate new students, as well as to participate in cooperative learning and sharing of ideas.
+Students are encouraged to greet, meet, and welcome new students, as well as to participate in cooperative learning and sharing of ideas.
 Because of this school culture, students and parents are able to build life-long relationships with others in our school community.